rhonaCA/workbook/README.md

 ### **web browsers(requests, rendering and developer tools**

 ## **Q10**
 Data types represent different types of data.
-In Ruby, they are implemented as classes as Ruby is an Object-Oriented language. data types in Ruby includes string, numbers, boolean, arrays, hashes and symbols.
+In Ruby, they are implemented as classes as Ruby is an Object-Oriented language. data types in Ruby include string, numbers, boolean, arrays, hashes and symbols.

 ### **Strings**
-A string is make up with a group of characters that represent a word or a sentence.
+A string is made up of a group of characters that represent a word or a sentence.
 They are defined by enclosing with single ('string') or double ("string") quotes.
-In Ruby, it prefers single quote on string when we are not using string interpolation or special symbols.
-If the string includes a single quote and you also want to enclose it with single quote, you need to put an escape character (\) before the single quote in the string.
-Alternatively you can enclose the string with double quote.
+In Ruby, it prefers a single quote on a string when we are not using string interpolation or special symbols.
+If the string includes a single quote and you also want to enclose it with a single quote, you need to put an escape character (\) before the single quote in the string.
+Alternatively, you can enclose the string with a double quote.

 ```ruby
 puts "String Data Type"